RANKED: The Top 80 Best Golf Courses in Wales

 If you have knowledge of lots of resorts and courses, we’d love to hear from you.
 Whether you’re male, female, young, old, low handicap, high handicap, if you’re well-traveled then get in touch with us and you could join our panel.

-A nine-holer laid out by James Braid that has a rustic feel, but sits in a lovely spot in the valley.
-A delight.
+A nine-holer laid out by James Braid that has a rustic feel with undulating fairways and grass bunkers.
+Sits in a lovely spot in the valley and is a delight to play.

 74. Henllys Hall